What Is Lead Generation?

 Step 1: Build Your Database

-Building your database of contacts is the broadest topic within Lead Generation, however, it's also the most important.
-Assuming you have defined your target customer profile, there are several ways you can build your database which can be split into two main strategies: inbound and outbound.
+Building your database of contacts is the broadest topic within Lead Generation.
+However, it's also the most important.
+Assuming you have defined your target customer profile, there are several ways you can build your database.
+Your database can be split into two main strategies: inbound and outbound.

-Inbound strategies are efforts to place yourself where your prospective customers are looking.
+Inbound strategies are efforts in which you place yourself where your prospective customers are looking.

-Inbound can be showing up in relevant search results through search engine optimization.
-It can be distributing sign up forms that will give folks access to content of value, events, or mailing lists.
-And inbound strategies can be developing a social presence through social sharing.
-All inbound strategies ultimately try and capture an interested party's email address (and possibly even phone number) so you can build your contact database.
+Inbound strategies can include showing up in relevant organic search results through search engine optimization.
+It can be distributing sign-up forms that will give potential customers access to valuable content, events, or mailing lists.
+And inbound strategies can include developing a social presence through social sharing.
+All inbound strategies ultimately try and capture an interested party's contact information (email address and possibly even phone number) so you can build your contact database.

 Outbound strategies are efforts to introduce yourself to prospective customers who aren't necessarily looking.

-Outbound database-building efforts typically revolve around emails and phone calls.
-Newer channels are developing around LinkedIn and texting, however both of these typically still move to email and phone.
-Two great sources of emails and phone numbers for your database are 1) your customers and 2) purchasing lead lists from a company like DiscoverOrg.
+Outbound database-building efforts typically revolve around email campaigns and phone calls.
+Newer channels are developing around LinkedIn and texting, however both of these typically still eventually move to email and phone.
+Two great sources of emails and phone numbers for your database are first, your customers and second, purchasing lead lists from a data collection company like DiscoverOrg.

 Step 2: Create Your Message In Email Templates

-Whether you are in marketing, sales operations, or a sales person leading your own charge, it's important to get your pitch in writing.
-Customers don't tend to buy the first time they hear from you, so plan on drafting a several messages that will help your prospects identify their problem and think of you as a solution.
+Whether you are in marketing, sales operations, or are a sales person leading your own charge, it's important to get your pitch in writing.
+Customers don't tend to buy the first time they hear from you, so plan on drafting several messages that will help your prospects identify their problem and be able to picture you as a solution.

-If putting a face with your name might help you stand out, consider video email as an arrow in your quiver.
-Video email - web and mobile - is fully built into VipeCloud.
+If putting a face with your name might help you stand out, consider video email as an arrow in your quiver of strategies.
+Video email--web and mobile-- is fully built into VipeCloud.

 Step 3: Design A Series Of Touch Points

 You've got your database and your email templates, now it's time to automate your outreach by creating a series of touch points.
 This is also known as a Drip Campaign or Series.
-Whether you are in marketing, sales operations, or sales, VipeCloud calls these Series Templates.
+Whether you are in marketing, sales operations, or sales, you can make use of Series Templates.
 Because lead generation is best with a combination of emails and phone calls, we suggest and support including a combination of emails and call tasks in your Series Templates.

-While it might be tempting to ping your prospects every few days, as a Best Practice we have found that one touch per 7-10 days results in the best combination of responses to unsubscribes.
+While it might be tempting to ping your prospects every few days, as a best practice we have found that one touch per 7-10 days results in the best combination of responses to unsubscribes.
 If you'd like to test different methods to identify the best for lead generation, VipeCloud has the ability to split your list for A/B testing.

 Step 4: What is a Lead?
 Defining Your Lead Types